Get alerts of updates about «Hand hygiene and cough etiquette»

 - Before putting on a face mask and immediately after removing it

-Hand wash or hand disinfection?
+Hand washing or hand disinfection?

 For the best effect, follow the manufacturer's recommendations for how much to use and how long it takes to work.

-NB: There is no need to perform both hand washing and hand disinfection – one is sufficient.
+There is no need to perform both hand washing and hand disinfection – one is sufficient.

-Effective hand washing, step by step:
+Effective hand washing step by step:

 Choice of disinfectant

-During the ongoing COVID-19 pandemic, there is a great demand for hand disinfectants and many new products have come on the market in recent months.
 It is important that the products used are both effective, safe and skin friendly.

 The Norwegian Institute of Public Health, like WHO and ECDC, primarily recommends alcohol-based hand disinfection, based on ethanol or isopropanol.
 Ethanol is less irritating to skin, eyes and mucous membranes and may therefore be preferred as a main ingredient.
 The alcohol concentration should be between 70-90 per cent v/v.